We are on hand to help answer your queries

 No. If you wish to make use of the laundry service you need to purchase this additionally.
 This can be purchased when you are registering for the event.

 We operate a 7-day cooling off period – during the first 7-days after registration your fee if fully-refundable should you change your mind.
-After this point your entry fee we offer a refund sliding scale if participants have to cancel their place for any reason.
+After this point, if participants have to cancel their place for any reason, we offer sliding scale refund policy on your entry fee.

 The sliding scale is outlined in our Rules and Regulations.